 Unidad Administrativa Especial Migración Colombia

 Essentially this email is saying, the document is ready to be delivered but need to go to a Migracion office.
-If you receive an email like this, you are in limbo and need to wait until Migracion offices are open.
-Other readers have reported problems with online payments for a tourist visa extension.
+If you received an email like this, you are in limbo and need to wait until Migracion offices reopen.
+Other readers reported problems with online payments for a tourist visa extension before the quarantine.

-However, in early April 2020, the Migracion online system for applying for tourist visa extensions was taken offline.
-So, temporarily, Colombia is no longer issuing tourist visa extensions due to the online system being offline and Migracion offices being closed.
-Also, you do not necessarily need to extend your tourist visa if you plan to leave when flights are available.
+In early April 2020, the Migracion online system for applying for tourist visa extensions was taken offline.
+So, Colombia was no longer issuing tourist visa extensions due to the online system being offline and Migracion offices being closed. e

 Due to problems encountered by many foreigners when applying for a tourist visa extension, the visa agency we partnered with now offers a tourist visa extension service.
-The benefits of using this service include:
+The benefits of using this service when tourist visa extensions resume include:

 - You benefit from the experience of the visa agency.
 They have done many tourist visa extensions and know exactly is required.

 - The visa agency applies for the tourist visa extension for you.
 And the agency knows the process and how to avoid problems.